 - Increased violence

 Are you using meth and displaying any of these signs?
 If so, now is the time to reach out for the help that is needed to overcome the meth abuse or addiction.
-Let us help you today.
+Our hotline is available 24/7.
+Let us help you today through our hotline or same-day rehab.

 Do you suspect that someone in your life is using meth, but you aren’t positive?
 Not even considering the abuse or addiction, at this point, there are some signs of meth use that you may notice if they are using this drug including: